 Step Two: Sprinkle the spice dry rub all over the legs.
 Using your hands or a pair of tongs, roll them around to ensure they all get evenly coated with the spice mixture.

 Step Three: Once your smoker is preheated to 225°F place the seasoned drumsticks directly on the grill grate or smoker rack.
 Insert a leave-in meat thermometer to monitor the internal temperature and close the smoker.
+We used a combination of cherry, apple, and oak wood.

 Cook them on the smoker for about 90 minutes or once the internal temperature reaches 165 degrees.
 I will leave my meat probe thermometer set to 165°F and place it in a thick leg.
 Once the alarm goes off, I will quickly check the internal temp on each one to ensure they are all cooked thoroughly.
 Luckily with legs and other dark meat, even if you overcook them to 175 degrees, there are very forgiving and moist.
 It will be tough to overcook these guys.